mozilla-bteam/bmo/docs/en/rst/integrating/extensions.rst

 are trying to change).
 Bug reporters also have the ability to edit some fields, but in a more restrictive manner.
-Other users, without *editbugs* privileges, cannot edit bugs, except to comment and add themselves to the CC list.
+Other users, without *editbugs* privileges, cannot edit bugs, except to leave a comment and subscribe to bugs.

 Because this kind of change is such a common request, we have added a specific hook for it that :ref:`extensions` can call.
 It's called